 Beyond talking to family and friends, another option is speaking to a therapist.
 With a trained professional, you can talk through the emotions that come up when it comes to money and student loan debt.

 A great way to help you feel more comfortable about your student loans is by creating a manageable repayment plan.

 This includes reaching out to your lender about alternative repayment options, like an IDR plan for federal student loans, or discussing deferment options with a private lender if you’re facing hardship.

-With a clear path to a finish line, you may feel less anxiety around your student loans.
+With a clear path to the finish line, you may feel less anxiety about your student loans.